The top image reads wan siluvas zeldam, or “The Legend of Zelda”.

 Inexplicably, the script that Nintendo made has only 20 glyphs, so I had to get creative to fit AH’s 29 phonemes onto only 20 characters.
 The non-Hylian characters are all IPA; phonemes for all except long vowels, which are not phonemic.

 The table on the left shows the bare alphabet.
-The pairs of phonemes /i/ and /j/ as well as /u/ and /w/ are each represented by a single glyph, which can sometimes cause ambiguity in writing but mostly only word-initially since hiatus is rare in AH.
+The pairs of phonemes /i/ and /j/ as well as /u/ and /w/ are each represented by a single glyph, which only rarely causes ambiguity in writing since hiatus is rare in AH.

 The table on the right shows how the remaining sounds of Archaic Hylian are written: doubled letters add voice to consonants and doubled length to vowels, while the four diphthongs are written, top to bottom, <ai>, <æo>, <ei>, and <oi>.